robalexclark/SilveR/README.md

 ### Installing

-SilveR is a self-hosted web app written in .net core, designed to run locally on Windows, Linux and macOS.
+SilveR is a self-hosted web app written in .net core, running in an Electron shell, designed to run locally on Windows, Linux and macOS.

+#### Windows

-If you are building and publishing the application from source you will need to xcopy the R-3.5.1 folder to the root of the publish output folder (windows only).
-For linux and mac you will need to provide your own R install (We need help here to work out how to add a specific version of R into the build/installation process).
+A stripped down install of R 3.5.2 for windows with the correct packages is included in the repository.
+It should run out of the box in visual studio.
+However if you are publishing for redistribution you will need to xcopy the R folder to the root of the publish output folder.

+#### Linux

+For linux (only tested on Ubuntu so far) you will need to provide an install of R 3.5.2.
+We have provided a script so that the correct versions of R and R libraries are installed - run ./Setup/setup-linux.sh as sudo/root

+#### MacOS

+For Mac you will need to install R 3.5.2 from https://cran.r-project.org/bin/macosx/R-3.5.2.pkg, and then run ./Setup/RPackagesInstall.R (e.g. sudo Rscript RPackagesInstall.R)

+#### Running Locally

-To run the published system run SilveR.exe.
+To run the published system locally in a browser run SilveR.exe.
 A console window will appear stating that the system is listening on http://localhost:5000.
 Open your browser and navigate to that location.

 To run through an analysis:
 1) Click on the Data tab and import your csv or xlsx file (selecting a worksheet if necessary)